dcodeIO/MetaScript/README.md

 ==========

 **Metaprogramming** is the writing of computer programs that write or manipulate other programs (or themselves) as their data, or that do part of the work at compile time that would otherwise be done at runtime.
-In some cases, this allows programmers to minimize the number of lines of code to express a solution (hence reducing development time), or it gives programs greater flexibility to efficiently handle new situations without recompilation.

-**MetaScript** is build-time meta programming in JavaScript.
+**MetaScript** is a tool for build-time meta programming using JavaScript as the meta language.

 How does it work?
 -----------------